prezi/logbox/README.md

 }
 ```

-After executing logbox, you will have 2 new directories with the following content:
+After executing Logbox, you will have two new directories with the following content:

 ```
 s3://example-logs/logbox/registration/2013-10-22/example-2013-10-22: